alexandervaneck/lambda-ai-cloud-api-client/README.md

-# Lambda Cloud API - CLI wrapper
+# Lambda Cloud API - CLI

 This repo contains the generated Python client for the Lambda Cloud API and a lightweight CLI wrapper so you can call it directly from your terminal.
 The documentation for the api can be found here: https:/docs-api.lambda.ai/api/cloud